 Scientists Say We Must Go to Climate Rationing and Lockdowns

-This is the typical celebrity scientist technocratic elite’s solution – it is unsustainable and will accomplish nothing other than actual harms.
-And 100% guaranteed coddled affluent elite scientists will be exempt.
+This is the celebrity scientist technocratic elite’s solution – it is unsustainable, accomplishes nothing but causes actual harm.
+100% guaranteed that coddled affluent elite scientists will be exempt.

-This is based on a belief that (a) models are correct (see Disease Models for your answer on that), and (b) we can manage the climate as effectively as we managed Covid (which is to say, a 100% failure).
+This is based on a belief that (a) models are correct (see Disease Models), and (b) we can manage the climate as effectively as we managed Covid (a 100% failure).
+All we need is some non-pharmaceutical interventions (NPIs) like lockdowns and face masks and we will prevent the spread of the ClimateCrisis!

 Juxtaposed Headlines of the Day